Scarabol/ColonyCommandsMod/README.md

 <dt>/areashow</dt>
 <dd>Checks if the player is inside a custom protection area and will print its coordinates.
 If not inside an area it will print the closest area nearby instead</dd>
 <dt>/deletejobs [playername]</dt>
+<dd>Requires permission: <b>mods.scarabol.commands.deletejobs</b><br>
-<dd>Requires permission: <b>mods.scarabol.commands.deletejobs.self</b> for a player to delete his/her own jobs and permission <b>mods.scarabol.commands.deletejobs</b> to delete the jobs of another player.<br>All jobs will be deleted in the background, for large numbers of jobs the command will take a while.</dd>
+Deletes all jobs for the given player.
+Blocks will not be refunded.
+All jobs will be deleted in the background, for large numbers of jobs the command will take a while.<br>
+To allow players deleting their own jobs the permission <b>mods.scarabol.commands.deletejobs.self</b> can be given.</dd>
 </dl>

 ## Installation